Indigenous strategy and education at La Trobe

 The strategy is underpinned by both Aboriginal and Torres Strait Islander and Western, cultural and organisational philosophies and ways of being.
 These include; Dreaming, Cultural Integrity, Indigenous Knowledge, Flexibility, Sustainability and Survival, Determination and Empowerment, Achievable Goals with Measurable outcomes, Sharing, Collegiality, Evidence based practice and Growth.

 La Trobe University is committed to developing and growing educational opportunities for Aboriginal and Torres Strait Islander people.
 This commitment is evident in statements made in the University's strategic plan.

 See the University's Gamagoen Yarrbat Indigenous Education Strategy 2015-2017 [PDF 1.99MB].

-All current plans are to be extended by 12 months following the appointment of the Inaugural Pro Vice-Chancellor Indigenous.
-This will enable the development of the new strategies under the leadership of the new PVC who commences at La Trobe University in February 2019.
+All current plans are to be extended until December 2019 following the appointment of the Inaugural Pro-Vice Chancellor Indigenous.
+This will enable the development of the new strategies under the leadership of the new PVC who commenced at La Trobe University in February 2019.

 Indigenous Strategy and Education Group

 - Indigenous Australian Teaching and Research

 The group has members at all campuses and includes both academic and general staff.
 The group is led by the PVC Indigenous, reporting to the Deputy Vice-Chancellor (Academic).

 The goal of the Indigenous Strategy and Education group is to exemplify and promote best practice in relation to Indigenous Australian Student Services, Indigenous Australian Studies Teaching and Research and Indigenous Australian Employment in the tertiary education sector.